tiaa-forum-org/test-tiaa-forum-theme/README.md

 # tiaa-forum-theme
-Discourse theme used for production forum.
+Discourse theme used for testing forum.